NU-Digital-Cultures/Trout/Project Research/CICResearch.md

 <br>

 ## How do they work?
 A CIC is usually a non-profit organisation and is focused on the goals of its target community.
 This means it could not become a limited company and work for profit, but it could become a charity if desired.
+They work with volunteers, local people who want to help their community so give their time to help.
+They usually aren't huge organisations as they don't work for profit.
+That means we are working with a group of people who all care very much about the cause (Homes for Newcastle), and have knowledge in the problem that their target community is facing.
 <br>

 ## Their Campaigns